georgesecen/renova-ecommerce/README.md

     * Each order can have multiple products (hence a many-to-many relationship between orders and products).
     * It also stores the price_at_purchase, which is useful for historical pricing in case the product price changes after the order.
 ### Example of How the Data Works:
+- A user signs up with unique credentials which are saved in the users table after the password is hashed. a JWT is generated upon login to be kept in local storage for validation that persists throughout the site.
 - A user adds products to their cart, which is stored in the cart_items table.
 - When they proceed to checkout, an order is created in the orders table.
 - The individual products in that order are then saved in the order_items table, with the price_at_purchase field capturing the price of each product at the time of purchase.